digitalepidemiologylab/foodrepo_api/v2/README.md

 ## Swagger Documentation

-The API is documented via the [OpenAPI Specification](https://www.openapis.org/) via a [Swagger](http://swagger.io/) interface.
-This may be found on the [documentation page](https://www.openfood.ch/api-docs?locale=en).
+The API is documented via the [OpenAPI Specification](https://www.openapis.org/) using a [Swagger](http://swagger.io/) interface.
+This may be found on our website's [API v2 documentation page](https://www.openfood.ch/api-docs/swaggers/v2).

 The documentation may be freely viewed without an account.
 Using your developer API Key, you can run live queries against the API and view the generated curl statements.